 Though I didn’t love the reminders on any app, I didn’t actively hate when WaterMinder’s popped up on my phone.
 I usually hit my goals, largely because I am already in the habit of drinking a lot of water.
 When I didn’t hit my goals, it was because I was traveling and didn’t have easy access to water throughout the day.
 (These circumstances were also true for the other water tracker apps I tried.)

 WaterMinder also has great charts and graphs to show you how your hydration habits are changing by day, week, month, and year.
 This information wasn’t particularly useful for me, but for people who love data about their habits, it can be a fun tool.

 Still, WaterMinder has room to improve.
 It could have earned more points in my book if it was more transparent about the research it used to make its hydration recommendations.
-I also wish it asked about other health information, such as whether a person is pregnant or breastfeeding, which causes The Journal of Perinatal Education “Nutrition Column An Update on Water Needs during Pregnancy and Beyond” View Source .
+I also wish it asked about other health information, such as whether a person is pregnant or breastfeeding, which causes hydration needs to increase The Journal of Perinatal Education “Nutrition Column An Update on Water Needs during Pregnancy and Beyond” View Source .
 With that said, these weren’t common features in other water tracker apps, either.

 Are Water Tracker Apps Worth It?